-In this section, we extend the result of Theorem~\ref{thm:main} by taking into account the communication time $\tau_{\textnormal{w}}.$ Instead of Protocol~\ref{alg:simplified_time_multiple_oracle_protocol}, we consider Protocol~\ref{alg:simplified_time_multiple_oracle_protocol_two}.
-However, in this section, we ignore the communication times from the server to the workers and assume that $\tau_{\textnormal{s}} = 0,$ which will be sufficient to obtain an almost tight lower bound if combined with Theorem~\ref{thm:main}.
+In this section, we extend the result of Theorem~\ref{thm:main} by taking into account the communication time $\tau_{\textnormal{w}}.$ However, in this section, we ignore the communication times from the server to the workers in the analysis, which will be sufficient to obtain an almost tight lower bound if combined with Theorem~\ref{thm:main}.

 \citet{tyurin2024shadowheart} consider a similar setup with $\tau_{\textnormal{s}} = 0.$ However, their protocol does not allow the workers to modify the iterate computed by the server and operates in the primal space.
 For instance, the workers are not allowed to run local steps.
-Moreover, $\bar{P}^k_i$ are fixed in their version of Protocol~\ref{alg:simplified_time_multiple_oracle_protocol_two}.
-We improve upon this in the following theorem: \begin{theorem} Let $L, \Delta, \varepsilon, \sigma^2, n, d, \tau_{\textnormal{w}}, h > 0$ be any numbers such that $\varepsilon < c_1 L \Delta$ and $d \geq \frac{\Delta L}{c_2 \varepsilon}.$ Consider Protocol~\ref{alg:simplified_time_multiple_oracle_protocol_two}.
+Moreover, $\bar{P}^k_i$ are fixed in their version of Protocol~\ref{alg:simplified_time_multiple_oracle_protocol}.
+We improve upon this in the following theorem: \begin{theorem} Let $L, \Delta, \varepsilon, \sigma^2, n, d, \tau_{\textnormal{w}}, \tau_{\textnormal{s}}, h > 0$ be any numbers such that $\varepsilon < c_1 L \Delta$ and $d \geq \frac{\Delta L}{c_2 \varepsilon}.$ Consider Protocol~\ref{alg:simplified_time_multiple_oracle_protocol}.
 For all $i \in [n]$ and $k \geq 0,$ compressor $\bar{\cC}^k_i$ selects and transmits $\bar{P}^k_i$ \emph{uniformly random coordinates without replacement, scaled by any constants}, where $\bar{P}^k_i \in \{0, \dots, d\}$ may vary across each compressor.
 For any algorithm $A \in \cA_{\textnormal{zr}},$ there exists a function $f \,:\, \R^d \to \R$ such that $f$ is $L$-smooth, $f(0) - \inf_{x \in \R^d} f(x) \leq \Delta,$ exists a stochastic gradient oracle that satisfies Assumption~\ref{ass:stochastic_variance_bounded}, and $\Exp{\inf_{y \in S_t}\norm{\nabla f(y)}^2} > \varepsilon$ for all

 where $S_t$ is the set of all possible points that can be constructed by $A$ up to time $t$ based on $I$ and $\{I_i\}.$ The quantities $c_1,$ $c_2,$ and $c_3$ are universal constants. \end{theorem} \begin{proof} The proof closely follows the analysis from \citep{tyurin2024shadowheart,tyurin2024optimal} and the proof of Theorem~\ref{thm:main}, but with some important modifications.
 In this proof, it is sufficient to work with \eqref{eq:worst_case_prev} and Lemmas~\ref{lemma:worst_function_1} and \ref{lemma:worst_function}.